 Your success in health care is rooted in a long tradition at Nebraska Wesleyan University.
 We combine in-depth training in the health sciences with the breadth of a high-quality, liberal arts experience.

 Again and again, Nebraska Wesleyan’s alumni working in health care tell us that this combination helps them understand and serve their patients.

 As a nurse, you’re bound to face complicated and critical cases.
 The critical-thinking and problem-solving skills you develop at NWU will serve you well and advance your career.
 NWU Nursing alumni thrive as nurse leaders, managers and educators.

 NWU nursing faculty

-With PhDs, EdDs, BSNs and MSNs, many of our nursing professors answer to both nurse and doctor.
+With PhDs, EdDs, BSNs and MSNs, our nursing professors bring decades of experience as nurses, administrators and teachers.
 Their areas of expertise range from obstetrics to hospice care.
 And they are incredibly committed to your success in the field.

 Nebraska Wesleyan University's bachelor's and master's degrees in nursing are accredited by Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 20001, 202-887-6791.